 Acceptance and Commitment Therapy (ACT)

-ACT is based on the premise that distressing thoughts and feelings can be successfully managed by developing the ability to observe them with an attitude of non-judgment and acceptance.
+ACT is one of our therapeutic modalities that is based on the premise that distressing thoughts and feelings can be successfully managed by developing the ability to observe them with an attitude of non-judgment and acceptance.
 While it may seem counterintuitive, leaning into negative thoughts can often have the effect of making those thoughts less painful or “sticky.”
 ACT dictates that when people are no longer trapped in the the quicksand of their negative thought patterns, they are freer to identify the people, places, and ideas that are valuable to them.
 Those values can then act as a life compass, providing guidance and direction when the going gets tough.

 Dialectical Behavioral Therapy (DBT)